amiturgman/secure-communication/README.md

 # Installation
 The project contains three components:
-a. `Blockchain` - Blockchain (Currently only Ethereum implementation) related functionality
+1. `Blockchain` - Blockchain (Currently only Ethereum implementation) related functionality <br>
-b. `Communication` - Communication pipeline between micro-services.
+2. `Communication` - Communication pipeline between micro-services.<br>
-c. `Cryptography` - Provides functionality for saving the users secrets (private keys) and for securing the micro-services communication pipeline
+3. `Cryptography` - Provides functionality for saving the users secrets (private keys) and for securing the micro-services communication pipeline <br>

-1. To consume, clone the repository and add the projects dependencies to the library.
+To consume, clone the repository and add the projects as dependencies.

-4. Usage examples:
+# Usage examples:

 ## Secrets Manager
 ```c#